Oil and Gas tax changes reach next step in ballot initiative process

 The Lieutenant Governor’s office is charged with determining the legality of ballot initiatives and whether enough qualified voters have signed on to the petition.

-The Alaska Department of Law's review of the application found it legally sufficient as an initiative application, but the proposed law itself "difficult to interpret," wrote Alaska Attorney General Kevin Clarkson.
+found it legally sufficient as an initiative application, but the proposed law itself "difficult to interpret," wrote Alaska Attorney General Kevin Clarkson.
 The proposal "raises a number of implementation and constitutional questions" that would need to be dealt with after it is enacted, Clarkson wrote.

 Issues the Department found include the terms and units used in the language of the proposal, vagueness in which specific laws it is proposing to change, and constitutional questions over equal protection and due process.